NumlyYour life in numbers

 • 2.

-Always withdraw cash in the local currency at your destination rather than exchanging at UK airports.
+Always withdraw cash in the local currency at your destination rather than exchanging at New Zealand airports.
 Airport bureaux de change typically offer rates 10โ€“15% worse than the mid-market rate, compared to 0.5โ€“1% for a fee-free card at a local ATM.

 • 3.